Josiah Kantiyok

-Dr. Josiah Tagwai Kantiyok (born January 9, 1968) is the second indigenous monarch of Fantswam (Kafanchan) Chiefdom, a Nigerian traditional state in southern Kaduna State of Nigeria.
+Dr. Josiah Tagwai Kantiyok (born 9 January 1968) is the second indigenous paramount ruler of Fantswam (Kafanchan) Chiefdom, a Nigerian traditional state in southern Kaduna State of Nigeria.
 He was crowned as Agwam Zikpak II by the state government although his predecessor was Agwam Fantswam I.

 Early life and education

-Kantiyok was born in Fantswam (H. Kafanchan), North Central State (now Kaduna State), Nigeria on January 9, 1968.
+Kantiyok was born in Fantswam (H. Kafanchan), North Central State (now Kaduna State), Nigeria on 9 January 1968.

 He attended Army Children School, Bukavo, Kano (1978–1979) and earned a Primary School Leaving Certificate and then proceeded to Government Secondary School, Fadan Kaje, Zonkwa (1981–1984), where he obtained an SC/GEC certificate.
 He however, on graduation decided to enroll for a pre-degree programme at S.B.S. / Ahmadu Bello University (A.B.U.), Zaria (1984–1986) where he gained an IJMBE certificate, afterwards gaining admission at Ahmadu Bello University, Zaria (1986–1991) where he obtained a D.V.M (Veterinary Medicine) degree.
 Between 2002 and 2004, he went in for a Post Graduate Diploma programme in Management at the same institution, where he obtained a diploma certificate at the end of the programme, then moved to Abubakar Tafawa Balewa University, Bauchi (2004–2006) where he gained an M.Sc degree in Animal Science (Nutrition).
 From thence, to Bayero University, Kano (2007–2009) where he obtained an MBA degree in marketing.
 In furtherance of his education pursuit, he gained admission into the College of Veterinary Surgeons, Nigeria – Fellowship (2012–2015) and obtained an FCVSN certification in Clinical Pharmacology.

 Kantiyok also obtained an Associate Chartered Project Manager (ACPM) certificate from the Chartered Project Managers Institute (CPMI) in 2011; a Fellow Chartered Institute of Management Accountants of Nigeria (FCIMAN) certificate from the Chartered Institute of Management Accountants (CIMA) in 2017; and a Fellow National Institute of Marketing of Nigeria certificate from the National Institute of Marketing of Nigeria (NIMN) in 2017.